-^{208.} Alabama v.
+&lt;sup>209 Alabama v.
 Pugh, 438 U.S. 781, 782, 98 S. Ct.
 3057, 3057, 57 L. Ed.
-2d 1114, 1116 (1978) ("[S]uit
+2d 1114, 1116 (1978) ("[S]uit [alleging 8th Amendment violations in state prisons] against the State. . . is barred by the Eleventh Amendment, unless government agency as a defendant.
+Eleventh Amendment immunity is also known as "sovereign immunity."

-This same Eleventh Amendment immunity rule prevents you from suing a state official in his "official capacity" in federal court for money damages.209 This is considered the same thing as suing the state.210 However, this immunity does not apply to suits for injunctive or declaratory 211 relief against state officials sued in their official capacity.
-In other words, although you cannot sue the state itself for an injunction, you can sue a state official in his official capacity for an injunction.212 Fortunately for you, suing a state official in his official capacity for an injunction has the same effect as suing the state or a state agency for an injunction.
-When you sue state officials for injunctive relief, remember to sue them in their official capacity.213
+This same Eleventh Amendment immunity rule prevents you from suing a state official in his "official capacity" in federal court for money damages.
+This is considered the same thing as suing the state.
+However, this immunity does not apply to suits for injunctive or declaratory. relief against state officials sued in their official capacity.
+In other words, although you cannot sue the state itself for an injunction, you can sue a state official in his official capacity for an injunction.
+Fortunately for you, suing a state official in his official capacity for an injunction has the same effect as suing the state or a state agency for an injunction.
+When you sue state officials for injunctive relief, remember to sue them in their official capacity.

-Eleventh Amendment immunity does not apply to suits for money damages against state officials sued in their individual capacities.214 If you are seeking money damages and are suing state officials, you must sue them as an individual, and not in their official job capacity.
+Eleventh Amendment immunity does not apply to suits for money damages against state officials sued in their individual capacities.
+If you are seeking money damages and are suing state officials, you must sue them as an individual, and not in their official job capacity.